ChristopherLupo/ParkingGarageFinalCSE248/README.md

 The main was origionally planed to only take about an hour, but took me about five.
 The reason is becasuse of the of the problems I had making user the android UI.

+The vehicle abstract class took me about 20 minutes to write and the 3 subclasses took about 5 minutes each.

+The only issue is that the add truck and add motorcycle buttons don't work